-Ekaterina (Katia) is the CEO and co-founder of Prolific Academic, a crowdsourcing platform for paid participant recruitment, currently part of the Isis Startup Incubator.
+Ekaterina (Katia) is the CEO and co-founder of Prolific, a crowdsourcing platform for paid participant recruitment, currently part of the OUI Startup Incubator.
 She is currently in the final year of her PhD in experimental social psychology at the University of Sheffield.

 Q: What is your background?
 Why are you doing this?

 A: I’m a psychological scientist by training, and currently a PhD student in Experimental Social Psychology.
 About a year into my PhD research I was looking to recruit participants for my research, but there was no flexible or transparent online platform that I could use for that.
 In response to that we’ve founded Prolific.
 Thanks to Prolific, researchers get their answers fast and participants earn cash rewards for themselves or charity.
 In a world of dodgy research practices and outdated market research panels, Prolific makes data trustworthy and connects the public with social science.

 Q: What is your definition of entrepreneurship?

 A: To me, entrepreneurs are self-starters who are not bound by the status quo.
 Entrepreneurship means that you can recognize and seize opportunities.